dwp/find-an-address-plugin/README.md

 }}
 ```

-Set the `find_an_address_exit_url` to the URL of the first page after the address finder.
+This link also controls what happens after the user successfully confirms an address.
+Replace `/your-exit-url` with the URL of the page that should appear after the address confirmation page.

 (See [Use links to set data](https://prototype-kit.service.gov.uk/docs/pass-data#use-links-to-set-data) for more about how this works.)

 ### 4. Use the stored address elsewhere in your prototype